yCodeTech/horizontal-timeline-2.0/README.md

 Adapted by Studocwho.

 This version:
-   - Set event dot intervals.
+   - Fixed event dot intervals.
    - Prev/Next buttons are now the prev/next event.
    - New scroll left/right buttons allow scrolling the timeline (like the prev/next buttons did).
    - New inactive states of buttons.